Inner horns for 2-quasi-categories: O-anodyne extensions and Ara's model structure

 In this subsection, we regard $\cell\nq$ as a cellular subset of $\Psi^k\nq$ via this map.

-We will prove \cref{vertical equivalence extensions} by induction on $\dim\nq$.
-Note the base case is trivial since $\Psi^1[1;0] \incl \Phi^1[1;0]$ is isomorphic to the elementary A-anodyne extension $[\id;e]:\cell[1;0]\incl\cell[1;J]$; recall that this map is the nerve of the 2-functor that looks like:
+\begin{proof} We will prove \cref{vertical equivalence extensions} by induction on $\dim\nq$.
+Note that the base case is trivial since $\Psi^1[1;0] \incl \Phi^1[1;0]$ is isomorphic to the elementary A-anodyne extension $[\id;e]:\cell[1;0]\incl\cell[1;J]$; indeed, both of these maps are isomorphic to the nerve of the 2-functor that looks like:

+For the inductive step, it suffices to show that both $\cell\nq \incl \Psi^k\nq$ and $\cell\nq \incl \Phi^k\nq$ are trivial cofibrations.
+These facts follow from \cref{step 0,step 1,step 2,step 3,step 4} which concern intermediate cellular subsets